About the Journal

 Open Access Policy

-JFMCA is a peer-reviewed journal and provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-There are no publication charges now, and all content is freely available without charge to the user or their institution.
+JFMCA is a peer-reviewed (single-blind) journal that provides immediate open access to its content on the principle that making research freely available to the public supports a greater global knowledge exchange.
+There are no article processing charges (APC) or publication charges, and all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author for non-commercial purposes.
-Nonetheless, reproduction, posting, transmission or other distribution or use of the article or any material therein requires credit to the original publication source with a link to both the article and the license.
+Nonetheless, reproduction, posting, transmission, or other distribution or use of the article or any material therein requires credit to the original publication source with a link to the article and the license.
 This open access policy is in accordance with the Budapest Open Access Initiative's (BOAI) definition of open access.

 Peer Review Policy

-JFMCA is a peer-reviewed journal (anonymous reviewers and disclosed authors).
+JFMCA is a peer-reviewed journal (anonymous reviewers and disclosed authors) that utilizes a single-blind peer review for all submissions.
 All submitted manuscripts will normally receive 2-3 external reviews from experts within the field.
-Initial review time is about 2-4 weeks depending on topic and reviewer availability.
+The initial review time is about 2-4 weeks, depending on the topic and the reviewer's availability.

 Review Process

-All manuscripts are reviewed initially by the Editor-in-Chief for suitability, consistency with format, etc. The Editor-in-Chief will typically make a decision on whether to move the manuscript to review, decline the submission directly (i.e., does not fit within the scope of the journal) or send back to the author for more information within seven days.
+All manuscripts are reviewed initially by the Editor-in-Chief for suitability, consistency with format, etc. The Editor-in-Chief will typically decide whether to move the manuscript to review, decline the submission directly (i.e., does not fit within the journal's scope), or send it back to the author for more information within seven days.
 The Editor-In-Chief assigns a Manuscript to a member of the JFMCA Subject Editors or JFMCA Guest Editors to handle the peer review process once the manuscript moves to review.
-Manuscript acceptance or rejection is decided by the Subject Editor or Guest Editor who based on the 2-3 peer reviewers’ recommendation and author’s revision situation, then forwarded the final version to the Editor-in-Chief for further process once the review and revision process are completed.
-During the peer reviewing process, if the authors are not satisfying or complaint about his/her paper rejected by the subject/guest editor, the Chief-In-Editor will make the final decision whether additional peer reviews are needed or not after reviewing the process, subject/guest editor’s decision letter and major reason, and the peer-review recommendation.
-If the authors are still not satisfying about the rejection by the Editor-In-Chief, then this issue will be brought to the editorial board/ publication committee to discuss and make the final decision.
+Manuscript acceptance or rejection is decided by the Subject Editor or Guest Editor, who, based on the 2-3 peer reviewers’ recommendations and the author’s revision situation, then forwards the final version to the Editor-in-Chief for the further process once the review and revision process is completed.
+During the peer-reviewing process, if the authors are not satisfied or complaint about his/her paper being rejected by the subject/guest editor, the Chief-In-Editor will make the final decision on whether additional peer reviews are needed or not after reviewing the process, subject/guest editor’s decision letter and major reason, and the peer-review recommendation.
+If the authors are still not satisfied with the rejection by the Editor-In-Chief, then this issue will be brought to the editorial board/ publication committee for discussion and final decision.

 Ratings Descriptions